-As required under Regulation 34(2)(e) of the SEBI (LODR) Regulations 2015 aManagement Discussion and Analysis is annexed to this Report Annexure A.
+As required under Regulation 34(2)(e) of the SEBI (LODR) Regulations 2015 aManagement Discussion and Analysis is annexed to this Report - Annexure - A.

 8.2 Corporate Governance

-As required under Regulation 17(7) of the SEBI (LODR) Regulations 2015 a report onthe Corporate Governance together with a certificate of statutory auditorsconfirming compliance of the conditions of the Corporate Governance is annexed to thisreport Annexure B.
+As required under Regulation 17(7) of the SEBI (LODR) Regulations 2015 a report onthe 'Corporate Governance' together with a certificate of statutory auditors confirmingcompliance of the conditions of the Corporate Governance is annexed to this report -Annexure B.

-Further in compliance of Regulation 17(5) of the SEBI (LODR) Regulations 2015 yourCompany has adopted a Code of Conduct and Ethics for its Directors and SeniorExecutives.
+Further in compliance of Regulation 17(5) of the SEBI (LODR) Regulations 2015 yourCompany has adopted a 'Code of Conduct and Ethics' for its Directors and SeniorExecutives.

-7.3 Extract of Annual Return:
+8.3 Annual Return:

 8.6 Particulars of Employees:

-Pursuant to provisions of Section 136 (1) of the Act and as advised the informationrequired under Section 197 (12) of Act read with Rule 5 of Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 in respect of Directors and employees ofthe Company is available for inspection at the registered office of the Company and willbe made available to a shareholder on request.
+Pursuant to provisions of Section 136 (1) of the Act and as advised the statementcontaining particulars of employees under Section 197 (12) of Act read with Rule 5 ofCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 will beavailable for inspection at the registered office of the Company and will be madeavailable to the shareholders on request.

-During the year under review 9 (Nine) Board Meetings were convened and held.
+During the year under review 10 (Ten) Board Meetings were convened and held.
 Therequired details are given in the Corporate Governance Report forming part of this report.